Bubbling complex projective structures with quasi-Fuchsian holonomy

-\end{ex} Our purpose here is to show that also for branched structures it is possible to obtain a control of the behaviour of the negative components.
-The location of branch points with respect to the geometric decomposition is of course something we want to care about in the following, therefore we introduce the following definitions. \begin{defin} Let $\sigma$ be a \qf BPS.
-A branch point of $\sigma$ is said to be geometric (respectively real) if it belongs to $\sigma^\pm$ (respectively to $\sigma^\real$).
-The structure is said to be \textbf{geometrically branched} if all its branch points are geometric and it is said to be \textbf{really branched} if it has some real branch point.
-We will denote by $\mathcal{M}_{k,\rho}^\real$ the subspace of really branched structures of $\mathcal{M}_{k,\rho}$. \end{defin} Notice that up to a very small movement of branch points, we can always assume that the branch points do not belong to the real curve $\sigma^\real$; more precisely, $\mathcal{M}_{k,\rho}^\real$ has real codimension $1$ inside the $k$-dimensional complex manifold $\mathcal{M}_{k,\rho}$.
+We will denote by $\mathcal{M}_{k,\rho}^\real$ the subspace of non-geometrically branched structures of $\mathcal{M}_{k,\rho}$, i.e. those with at least one real branch point. \end{definition} Notice that up to a very small movement of branch points, we can always assume that the branch points do not belong to the real curve $\sigma^\real$; more precisely, $\mathcal{M}_{k,\rho}^\real$ has real codimension $1$ inside the $k$-dimensional complex manifold $\mathcal{M}_{k,\rho}$.
 From now on we focus on geometrically branched structures; for these ones some index formulae are available, which link the geometry and the topology of the components of the geometric decomposition.
-We recall here the needed terminology (see \cite[§3-4]{CDF} for more details.) \begin{defin} Let $\sigma$ be a geometrically branched BPS and $l$ be a real component on it.
-Let $p \in \Lambda_\rho$ be a fix point of $\rho(l)$ and $\widetilde{l}$ is any lift of $l$.
-The \textbf{index} of the induced real projective structure on $l$ is the integer $I(l)=\#\left( \{ dev^{-1}_{|_{\widetilde{l}}}(p) \} / <l> \right)$. \end{defin} The index of a real component can be thought as a degree of the restriction of the developing map to it, as a map with values in the limit set of $\rho$, and it can a priori assume any value.
+We recall here the needed terminology (see \cite[\S 3-4]{CDF} for more details.) \begin{definition} Let $\sigma$ be a geometrically branched BPS and $l$ be a real component on it.
+Let $p \in \rp$ be a fix point of $\rho(l)$ and $\widetilde{l}$ is any lift of $l$.
+The \textbf{index} of the induced real projective structure on $l$ is the integer $I(l)=\#\left( \{ dev^{-1}_{|_{\widetilde{l}}}(p) \} / <l> \right)$. \end{definition} The index of a real component can be thought as a degree of the restriction of the developing map to it, as a map with values in the limit set of $\rho$, and it can a priori assume any value.